Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 What this calculator does (and does not do)

-- It does: convert weekly dose + concentration + frequency into per-injection mg and mL, with schedule logic and syringe visuals.
+- Does: converts weekly dose + concentration + frequency into per-injection mg and mL (plus schedule logic and syringe visuals).

-- It does not: decide your protocol, interpret your labs, or tell you what dose you “should” be on.
+- Does not: decide your protocol, interpret labs, or tell you what dose you “should” use.

 Before you calculate (pre-flight checklist)

-- Choose a frequency you can follow consistently (weekly, every 3–4 days, every 2 days, daily).
+- Frequency you can execute consistently (weekly, every 3–4 days, every 2 days, daily).

-For lab timing rules: Pre-injection bloodwork checklist and Ongoing monitoring & follow-up labs.
+Lab timing references: Pre-injection bloodwork checklist and Ongoing monitoring & follow-up labs.

 1) Weekly dose (mg/week)